reveal/revealjs.com/src/react.md

 It is recommended to use refs to maintain a handle on the slide deck container `div` and the corresponding `reveal` instance.
 These refs can help make sure every slide deck is only initialized once.
 But in some circumstances, even this isnt enough!
 For example, if react is in `StrictMode`, you might still end up with re-initialization of slide decks.

-This case is particularly problematic because when the reveal deck is initialized, no flag (like `isReady`) is set or callback called even though Reveal has made the changes to the DOM.
+This case is particularly problematic because when the reveal deck is initialized the first time, no flag (like `isReady`) is set or callback called even though Reveal has made the changes to the DOM.
 Fortunately, the changes to the DOM can be used to determine if a slide deck has been previously initialized.

 ##### Solution example: